Author: Courts of the Czech Republic

 Czech Republic vs D. D. D. SERVIS OPAVA v. o. s., August 2021, Supreme Administrative Court, Case No 1 Afs 109/2021 - 67

 Following an audit the tax authorities issued an assessment of additional income resulting from an adjustment of the tax deductions related to marketing expenses.
 According to the tax authorities the parties to the transactions were “otherwise related” within the meaning of the Czech arm’s length provisions in § 23 par. b) point 5 of the Income Tax Act.
 SERVIS OPAVA filed an appeal against the assessment claiming that the tax authorities did not established the existence of a relationship between the parties and therefore had no legal basis for the adjustment.
 The Regional Administrative Court dismissed the appeal and upheld the decision of the tax authorities.
-An appeal was then filed against this decision with the Supreme Administrative Court Judgement of the Supreme Administrative Court The court decided in favour of SERVIS OPAVA.
+An appeal was then filed against this decision with the Supreme Administrative Court Judgment of the Supreme Administrative Court The court decided in favour of SERVIS OPAVA.
 The prerequisite for the adjustment of the tax base pursuant to Section ...
 Read more

 Czech Republic vs. LCN GROUP s.r.o., July 2021, Supreme Administrative Court, Case No 2 Afs 148/2020 – 37